KhiopsML/khiops/packaging/common/khiops/README.txt

 	Automatic detection and silent installation during the Khiops installation process

-Other configurations (ex. macOS): see https://khiops.org
+macOS and other platforms: see https://khiops.org

 Khiops files on Windows